Graylog2/documentation/pages/configuration/https.rst

 Most start and init scripts for Graylog provide a ``JAVA_OPTS`` variable which can be used to pass the ``javax.net.ssl.trustStore`` and (optionally) ``javax.net.ssl.trustStorePassword`` system properties.

+.. _disable_ciphers_java:

 Disabling specific TLS ciphers and algorithms
 =============================================

 Since `Java 7u76 <http://www.oracle.com/technetwork/java/javase/7u76-relnotes-2389087.html>`_ it is possible to disable specific TLS algorithms and ciphers for secure connections.

 In order to disable specific TLS algorithms and ciphers, you need to provide a properties file with a list of disabled algorithms and ciphers.
-Take a look at the example `security.properties <https://github.com/Graylog2/graylog2-server/blob/2.3/misc/security.properties>`__ in the Graylog source repository.
+Take a look at the example `security.properties <https://github.com/Graylog2/graylog2-server/blob/2.4/misc/security.properties>`__ in the Graylog source repository.

 For example, if you want to disable all algorithms except for TLS 1.2, the properties file has to contain the following line::